Azure/azure-iot-sdk-c/readme.md

 * **Microsoft Azure IoT Hub service SDK for C** to interface with an Azure IoT Hub service instance from a back-end C application
 * **Serializer library for C** to help serialize and deserialize data on your device.

-The SDKs and library code:
+The C SDKs and library code:
 * Is written in ANSI C (C99) to maximize code portability and broad platform compatibility.
 * Avoids compiler extensions.
 * In the device client SDK, the library exposes a platform abstraction layer to isolate OS dependencies (threading and mutual exclusion mechanisms, communications protocol e.g. HTTP).
 Refer to our [porting guide][c-porting-guide] for more information.

+To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.

 ## Developing applications for Azure IoT